mike-s-xavier/Assorted-Unity-Code-C-/README.md

 # Assorted-Unity-Code
-The following is a collection of classes written in C# for the Unity game engine.
+This is a collection of classes written in C# for the Unity engine.